 The new hyperspectral video camera ULTRIS is based on light field technology and comes with high data quality, flexibility and speed.

 The FireflEYE Q285 was at the time of its launch the first hyperspectral camera that could acquire a complete hyperspectral data cube (x, y, λ) with one single image shot.
 The prism-based sensor technology offered light efficiency of up to 70 %.
 With 125 spectral channels (450 nm to 950 nm) and an image size of 50×50 px, 2500 spectra were recorded simultaneously.
 With just 50×50 px it is difficult to resolve spatial structures in the image.
 Therefore, a second image sensor with only one band (panchromatic) was integrated into the camera, imaging the same view with 1000×1000 px.

 With this additional information the users can perform a pansharpening of the spectral data that transforms the final data cubes to a maximum size of 1000x1000x125.

-Responding to customers’ demand for even higher non-interpolated resolution, Cubert expanded its portfolio with the multispectral ButterflEYE camera on basis of the filter-on-chip technology from IMEC.
+Responding to customers’ demand for even higher non-interpolated resolution, Cubert expanded its portfolio with the multispectral ButterflEYE camera that was based on filter-on-chip technology.
 The combined model ButterflEYE X2 provides an image resolution of 512×272 px.
 The number of spectral channels however decreased to 16 or 25 depending on sensor type.